 We are passionate at Whickham to ensure that students are the best that they can be and we know that in order to achieve that it is vital that we provide the support needed.
 If you are ever unsure of what support can be offered, don’t hesitate to get in touch.

-Hello, I’m Mr Bolam and I am the Behaviour Inclusion Support manager.
-My team supports pupils and families so that the children we help can achieve their potential.
-My teams works within the classrooms in Behaviour Inclusion Support and we also support pupils in their lessons.
-We work with pupils so they fully engage with the school ethos whilst enjoying and experiencing a full and rewarding school life.
+The Behaviour Inclusion Support team supports pupils and families so that the children they help can achieve their potential.
+The Team works within the classrooms, in Behaviour Inclusion Support and also supports pupils in their lessons.
+The aim is to enable pupils to fully engage with the school ethos whilst enjoying and experiencing a full and rewarding school life.

 Bullying is a serious issue for all people in society but it can particularly affect young vulnerable people in schools.

 If you know of someone who is being bullied, or perceives what is happening to them as bullying, you must inform a person who can do something about it, please contact their Head of Year.
 You should have confidence that it will be dealt with seriously and that the problem will be solved.